What is a gaming keyboard?

 Entry-level class (approx. €30–50): Models like the Monsgeek Fun60 Pro already offer solid performance with modern features – ideal for price-conscious gamers who want to gain their first experience with gaming keyboards.

 Mid-range (approx. €70–150): Here you'll find well-equipped keyboards with individual designs, such as the TAC75 or the popular MOD007 series.
-These models combine performance with high-quality looks and good workmanship.
+These models combine performance with high-quality aesthetics and good build quality.

 What is the best size for a gaming keyboard?

-- For competitive gamers (e.g. e-sports, shooters): TKL (tenkeyless) or 60% layouts are particularly popular because they eliminate unnecessary keys and thus provide more space for mouse movements – ideal for quick reactions and maximum freedom of movement.
+- For competitive players (e.g., e-sports, shooters): TKL (tenkeyless) or 60% layouts are particularly popular because they eliminate unnecessary keys, thus providing more space for mouse movements – ideal for fast reactions and maximum freedom of movement.

-- For on the go or pure FPS gamers: Compact layouts like 60% or 65% are ideal for mobile setups or minimalist setups with a focus on the essentials.
+- For on-the-go gaming or pure FPS players: Compact layouts like 60% or 65% are ideal for mobile setups or minimalist setups that focus on the essentials.

-- For MMO or RPG players: A full-size layout (100%) with a number pad is often the first choice, as additional keys can be used efficiently for macros or skill assignments.
+- For MMO or RPG players: A full-size layout (100%) with a number pad is often the first choice here, as additional keys can be used efficiently for macros or skill assignments.

 What should you look for in a gaming keyboard?

-Magnetic switches (e.g. Hall effect switches) work contactlessly by detecting changes in the magnetic field – without any mechanical contact points.
+Magnetic switches (e.g. Hall effect switches) work without contact by detecting changes in the magnetic field – entirely without mechanical contact points.

 - Higher trigger accuracy

-- Ideal for response-intensive games such as FPS or fighting games.
+- Ideal for reaction-intensive games such as FPS or fighting games.

 2. Reaction speed and latency

-A high polling rate like 8000 Hz minimizes input lag—especially important for competitive gamers.
-The higher the polling rate, the faster your keystroke is detected.
+A high polling rate like 8000 Hz minimizes input lag – especially important for competitive gamers.
+The higher the polling rate, the faster your keystroke is registered.

 3. Choose layout and size